We Are FMCSA Brochure

-Enforces compliance with CMV safety regulations by an array of measures including Safety Measurement System (SMS), FMCSA’s performance-based method of focusing resources on the highest risk carriers.
+Enforces compliance with CMV safety regulations by an array of measures including the Safety Measurement System (SMS), FMCSA’s performance-based method of focusing resources on the highest risk carriers.

-Provides industry information, training, and education on HM transportation safety, regulations, and emergency response.
+Ensures compliance with Hazardous Materials Regulations, and provides industry information, training, and education on HM transportation safety, regulations, and emergency response.

 Provides financial assistance to states to reduce the number and severity of accidents by sponsoring states’ CMV enforcement efforts.